-© Robin Whittle 2015.
+© Robin Whittle 2017 to 2019.
 TR-808 is a trademark of the Roland Corporation.

-Option A served well, but in 2015, due to problems with air-freight restrictions on lithium batteries, we are now using a new approach Option B for overseas customers, and a related Option C for Australian customers or for overseas customers who choose FedEx shipping, which is more expensive than the Australia Post Express Courier International service we normally use.
+Option A served well, but in 2015, due to problems with air-freight restrictions on lithium batteries, we devisd a new approach Option B for overseas customers, and a related Option C for Australian customers or for overseas customers who choose FedEx shipping, which is more expensive than the Australia Post Express Courier International service we used at the time.
+In September 2017, Australia Post does allow us to ship TR-808s overseas with a lithium battery installed, so part of the original impetus for Options B/C no longer exists.
+Nonetheless, the whole modification, with lithium battery installed (Option C) improves on the original alkaline AA cell arrangement in several ways, so it is still a good idea to install it.